horizon-eda/horizon/README.md

 architecture is there.
 See [the wiki](https://github.com/carrotIndustries/horizon/wiki/Feature-overview) for an overview of horizon's top features.

 Wanna chat about the project?
-Join the [IRC channel on freenode](irc://irc.freenode.net/horizon-eda).
+Join #horizon-eda on freenode

 ![collage](https://raw.githubusercontent.com/wiki/carrotIndustries/horizon/images/collage.png)